spy-js/spy-js/README.md

 Download latest version from [spy-js website](http://spy-js.com) and extract it from downloaded archive.

-Windows users can use spy-js.exe, other platform users (and windows users if spy-js.exe doesn't work) should run:
+Windows users can run spy-js.exe, other platform users (and windows users if spy-js.exe doesn't work for them for whatever reason) should run:
 ```shell
 node spy.js
 ```